 As part of your coach credentialing process, you must keep a record of the hours you spend coaching clients.
-This log is submitted along with your credential application and can be used to verify the time you spent coaching.
+While this log is not submitted along with your credential application, it can be requested by ICF or EMCC and used to verify the time you spent coaching (you attest how many hours you coached as part of your application process).
 Coaching hours can be accumulated from paid assignments, internal coaching, group coaching and even some pro bono work.

 But how many hours do you need and what constitutes “coaching hours?”
 Hopefully this blog will help clarify those, and other related questions.
 The information below focuses on ICF, but we’ve also included relevant information for EMCC and CCE.